Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

 Description: The SKU of the Azure Bastion Host.
-Valid values are 'Basic', 'Standard', and 'Developer'.
+Valid values are 'Basic', 'Standard', 'Developer' or 'Premium'.

 Type: `string`